Mabel Gibson: History

-She appeared as a hospital nurse in the film Diggers, aka Dinkum Diggers, produced at Efftee Studios by Pat Hanna.
+She appeared as a hospital nurse in the film Diggers, Dinkum Diggers, produced at Efftee Studios by Pat Hanna.

 In 1933 she left for London where, to avoid confusion with another performer of a similar name, she took the stage name "Catherine Vennstrom", echoing her mother's birthname, and in London's West End starred in Lawrence Wright's revue On With the Show at the Prince's Theatre.

 She left for America, where she played Adelina von Hagen in Edward Locke's The Climax opposite Guy Bates Post at the Hollywood Playhouse, and appeared in James B. Fagan's And So To Bed at the Music Box Theatre.
 She auditioned for film roles, but was told she was "an inch or two too tall".

 She returned to Sydney in June 1935, and landed a role in Ball at the Savoy, opening at the Theatre Royal on 6 July 1935.

 She married an American, Paul Hebrick Long, at St Mark's Church, Darling Point on 29 October 1938 and moved to Ohio, where she died in 1951.

-Her sister Jean Gibson, a chorine with J.C Williamson's, left for Germany in 1936.
+Her sister Jean Gibson, a chorine with J. C. Williamson's, left for Germany in 1936.